All Episodes

 Yes.

-You have been briefed by CDC officials.
+You have been briefed by CDC officials, career immunization officials.

 Career immunization.

-Have you ever been to the CDC as Secretary before the shooting on August 8th?
+Have you ever been to the CDC as secretary before the shooting on August 8th?

-Have I ever been there as Secretary of the United States?
+Have I ever been there as secretary?

-Have you been there as Secretary before the shooting?
+Have you been there as secretary before the shooting?

 Okay.